 I am broadly interested in quantum gravity, particularly in the context of holography.
 AdS/CFT provides a concrete paradigm in which to investigate such questions as the emergence of spacetime from quantum entanglement, the reconstruction of black hole interiors, and the localization of information in gravitational theories.

-I am also interested in applying ideas from algebraic quantum field theory (AQFT), notably Tomita-Takesaki modular theory, to these and other fundamental questions.
-For example, my latest work applies this framework to the study of black hole interiors, and demonstrates that state dependence is an inevitable feature of any attempt to represent information behind horizons, with potential implications for locality and emergent spacetime.
+I am also interested in applying ideas from algebraic quantum field theory (AQFT), particularly Tomita-Takesaki modular theory, to these and other fundamental questions.
+For example, my recent work applies this framework to the study of black hole interiors, and demonstrates that state dependence is an inevitable feature of any attempt to represent information behind horizons, with potential implications for locality and emergent spacetime.
 Modular techniques also show promise for studying notoriously thorny questions of entanglement in quantum field theory, such as those which underlie the firewall paradox, or the factorization of gauge or gravitational theories.

 I did my PhD with Ben Freivogel at the University of Amsterdam, where I primarily focused on various aspects of bulk reconstruction, as well as the black hole information or firewall paradox.
 I spent eight months at the Perimeter Institute as a visiting graduate fellow, during which Rob Myers and I developed a first concrete definition for complexity in field theory in the context of the holographic proposal mentioned above.
-I am currently a member of the independent research group Gravity, Quantum Fields and Information (GQFI) led by Michal Heller, where I continue to study questions at the intersection of quantum gravity, quantum field theory, and quantum information.
+I am currently a member of the independent research group Gravity, Quantum Fields and Information (GQFI), where I continue to study questions at the intersection of quantum gravity, quantum field theory, and quantum information.

 I am a non-binary transgender person, and actively support a more inclusive work culture for trans/non-binary as well as women scientists at all levels.
 Please note that the correct pronoun to use when referring to me is the singular they.